 Shortly after she was in New York during the World Trade Center attacks, she founded the Institute for Global Leadership to provide training and coaching for leaders and teams to adapt to the changed dynamics of our post-September 11th world.
 Together with her husband, Joseph Baratta, Ph.D., she is also the co-founder of the Center for Global Community and World Law, a think tank for UN policy and practice, formerly in ECOSOC consultative status at the United Nations.

 With international experience on five continents as varied as serving in the United States Peace Corps teaching in Africa and the United Nations community, Virginia Swain is the founder and director of the Institute for Global Leadership with expertise in global governance, the process by which humanity is evolving to political union.

 Virginia has served as a United Nations non-governmental organization representative and citizen diplomat since 1991.
 She gave seminars at both the Earth and Social Summits in Brazil and Denmark in addition to assisting in the preparations for the UN Beijing Women’s Summit, the United States Committee for the United Nations Habitat for Humanity Conference, and the 50th anniversary of the Universal Declaration of Human Rights.
 For four years, Virginia served on the Executive Committee of the Boston Coalition for a Strong United Nations and is the former co-chair of its International Business Task Force, which worked closely with former Secretary-General Boutros Boutros-Ghali to start the UN Global Compact.

 She highlights Culture of Peace and global citizenship to others in her television show, “Imagine Worcester and the World,” which debuted in 2007.
-View a segment with the presentation of Institute for Global Leadership Life Leadership Service Awards in 2013 and an interview of Virginia by Dr. Joseph Baratta.
+View a segment with the presentation of Institute for Global Leadership Life Leadership Service Awards in 2013.
+The Life Leadership Service award is given every five years to emerging and seasoned leaders at the United Nations and beyond.
+The first awardee was Virginia’s patron at the United Nations and author of the forword of her second book, Ambassador Anwarul K. Chowdhury.